Submitty/submitty.github.io/_docs/sysadmin/installation/server_os.md

 For the other distros, we will attempt to support the latest version before dropping support, but may drop support at anytime.

+Please do not use Ubuntu 2X.04 “Live” version, only the traditional version is supported.

 ### Partitioning the disk

 Assuming this is a standalone machine with no other information on